Editor-in-Chief

 Research Interests: Optical spectroscopy of semiconductors and insulators and materials physics of crystalline organic semiconductors for electronic applications.

 Professional Activities and Awards: Fellow of the American Physical Society and Chapman Faculty Fellow and Academic Leadership Fellow in the Institute for the Arts and Humanities at UNC-CH.
-Dr. McNeil has received numerous awards, including the William F. Little Award for Distinguished Service from UNC-CH.
-Active within her professional community, she has chaired both the Southeastern Section of the American Physical Society and the APS Committee on the Status of Women in Physics.
-She is currently co-chair of the APS/AAPT Joint Task Force on Undergraduate Physics Programs (J-TUPP).
+Dr. McNeil has received numerous awards, including the 2025 John David Jackson Excellence in Graduate Physics Education Award and the William F. Little Award for Distinguished Service from UNC-CH.
+Active within her professional community, she has chaired the Southeastern Section of the American Physical Society, the APS Committee on the Status of Women in Physics, and the APS/AAPT Joint Task Force on Undergraduate Physics Programs (J-TUPP).

 Simon R. Phillpot